mondoohq/installer/packer-provisioner-mondoo/README.md

 ## Preparation

 1. Install Mondoo agent on your workstation
-2. Download and install the Packer plugin and place it into `~/.packer.d/plugins`
+2. Download the Mondoo Packer provisioner and place it into a [Packer plugin directory](https://www.packer.io/docs/extending/plugins.html#installing-plugins) like `~/.packer.d/plugins` or `%APPDATA%/packer.d/plugins`

 ## Usage